ERBringHorvath/regain_CLI/README.md

 `regain --help`

-NOTE: ReGAIN utilizes shell scripts to execute some code.
+NOTE: ReGAIN utilizes shell scripts to execute some programs.
 You may need to modify your permissions <br />
 to execute these scripts.
 If you run `regain --version` and see `permission denied: regain`: <br />
 Navigate to `regain/bin`, then run `chmod +x regain` and rerun `regain --version` and you should <br />
 see something similar to: `regain v.2.0.0`